rmscode/binary-garden/docs/hardware/dell-emc/S4048-ON/os9-vlan.md

 ## Inter-VLAN Routing

-!!! note "WIP...I was able to configure inter-vlan routing between two switches in OS10, but I need to look upo the commands for OS9.
+!!! note "WIP...I was able to configure inter-vlan routing between two switches in OS10, but I need to look up the commands for OS9.
 You can see my notes on inter-vlan routing and OS10 [here](../../../notes/2024.md#f-03082024)."

 ## Useful `show` commands